mihaiconstantin/parabar/README.md

         <img src="man/figures/parabar-design.png" alt="parabar Software Design"/>
     </a>
 </p>

+**_Note._** For the sake of clarity, the diagram only displays the `sapply` operation for running tasks in parallel.
+However, other operations are supported as well (i.e., see table in the section *Additional Operations*).

 ## Contributing
 - Any contributions are welcome and greatly appreciated.
 Please open a [pull